-Prioritizing resources toward key objectives increases effectiveness and efficiency of the organization.
-Improvements can be better targeted when priorities and targets are clearly defined and shared.
+Improvements can be better targeted toward True North objectives when priorities and targets are clearly defined and shared.

 A key component of Hoshin Kanri is that the entire organization is engaged in achieving the True North objectives.
 By enabling everyone to contribute improvements to reach common goals, you are able to maximize the creative potential of the organization for more impactful results.